garyhtou/Signature-Memo/README.md

-# Birthday
+# Signature-Memo

-A website to collect messages for your friend's upcoming birthday!
+A website to collectively sign a virtual card, whether it's for an upcoming birthday or just to say thank you!

 ## Firebase Rules